Herbert Kretzmer: Early life

-Kretzmer was born in Kroonstad, South Africa in 1925.
+Kretzmer was born in Kroonstad, South Africa on October 5, 1925.
 He was one of four sons of Lithuanian Jewish immigrants William and Tilly Kretzmer, who fled the pogroms of Tsarist Russia to settle in small-town South Africa early in the 20th century.
 His parents ran a furniture store.
-Elliot, the oldest of the brothers, flew as part of a bomber crew in the South African Air Force during the Second World War, eventually becoming the Mayor of Johannesburg in 1991.
-He matriculated at Kroonstad High School and then attended Rhodes University.
+Kretzmer's oldest brother, Elliot, flew as part of a bomber crew in the South African Air Force during the Second World War, eventually becoming the Mayor of Johannesburg in 1991.
+Kretzmer matriculated at Kroonstad High School and then attended Rhodes University.

 Journalist

 Kretzmer began his professional career writing documentary films and the commentary for a weekly cinema newsreel.
 However, he soon moved on to print journalism, initially as a reporter and feature writer for the Johannesburg Sunday Express.
 He subsequently relocated to London in 1954, and pursued twin careers as journalist and lyric writer.

 After several years as a feature writer on the Daily Sketch, Kretzmer became a profile writer on the Sunday Dispatch in 1959 and the Daily Express, interviewing John Steinbeck, Truman Capote, Tennessee Williams, Sugar Ray Robinson, Louis Armstrong, Henry Miller, Cary Grant, and Duke Ellington.
 He became senior drama critic of the Daily Express in 1962.
 He held this post for 16 years, covering approximately 2,500 first nights during this time.

 From 1979 to 1987, he wrote television criticism for the Daily Mail, winning two national press awards, including TV Critic Of The Year in 1980.